HeeraSingh525/HeroBiz/README.md

-Based on the structure of your project, here’s a suitable `README.md` file for your HTML project hosted on GitHub:

----

 # HeroBiz

 HeroBiz is a responsive and modern multipurpose website built using HTML, CSS, and JavaScript.
 This project demonstrates various web design techniques, layouts, and components suitable for corporate, portfolio, and blog websites.